the-pudding/svelte-starter/README.md

 Located in `src/components/helpers`.

+- `Window.svelte`: A wrapper around svelte:window that automatically debounces resize and throttles scroll, storing `innerHeight`, `innerWidth`, and `scrollY` as global stores.
 - `Icon.svelte`: Simple integration with Feather Icons.
 - `Slider.svelte (and Slider.Slide.svelte)`: A slider widget, especially useful for swipe/slide stories.
 - `Tap.svelte`: Edge-of-screen tapping library, designed to integrate with slider.